Palazzo Serra di Cassano

 Palazzo Serra di Cassano is an aristocratic palace in Naples, Italy, built for the wealthy Serra family, one of the original 54 families of the 'old nobility' of Genoa, whose family was organized within an Albergo.
 The family insignia (crest) is frescoed on the ceiling of the Palazzo Serra's Great Hall.
 The family had economic interests in banking, insurance and law.

 History

-The Palazzo is behind the Piazza del Plebiscito on via Monte di Dio, the road leading up to the height of the Pizzofalcone peak.
-It was built in 1730 by the architect Ferdinando Sanfelice, also responsible for the construction of the nearby Nunziatella, the Bourbon Military Academy founded in the days of the Kingdom of Naples, and still in operation.
+The Palazzo is behind the Piazza del Plebiscito via Monte di Dio, the road leading up to the height of the Pizzofalcone peak.
+It was built in 1730 by the architect Ferdinando Sanfelice, who was also responsible for the construction of the nearby Nunziatella, the Bourbon Military Academy founded in the days of the Kingdom of Naples, and is still in operation.